BergWerkGIS/convert-bev-address-data/README.md

 ## Source

-Visual Studio 2015 is need to compile the source
+Visual Studio 2015 is needed to compile the source